darumor/email-confirmation-service/README.md

 # email-confirmation-service
-This is a project for practicing using rust to create aws lambdas
+This is a project for practicing using rust and aws-cdk to create aws lambdas.

+## Descrition of the application
+The main concept is that a client can request this service to confirm authenticity of an email address.
+After a request is made the service creates a link that is sent to the email using AWS SES.
+When recipient clicks the link the address is confirmed and a POST is made to the requested callback url.
+The link is protected with a signature that is created using information that is never sent outside the service and it expires in 60 minutes.
+(The lifetime could be an environment variable too)

+This project uses different ways to invoke lambdas: API Gateway, direct invocation DynamoDB streams (and probably SNS or SQS).

 The project was started by following [this tutorial](https://blog.stackademic.com/rust-apigateway-lambda-dynamo-cdk-another-all-in-one-serverless-backend-option-4da2059a8810)